 10. You’re struggling to raise your prices

 Because brands ultimately boil down to customer perception, the value of your offerings is entrenched in the minds of those you serve.
-By rebranding, you’re able to reshape the way your customers perceive you, and raise the asking price of your services accordingly.
+Rebranding gives you the power to redefine the value customers place on your offerings—and raise your asking price accordingly.

 11. You’re trying to connect with a new audience

 Today it’s Gen Z; tomorrow it’ll be Gen Alpha.
 There’s always another generation hot on the heels of those currently spending money in the marketplace.

 If you’re trying to wrangle the attention of a newly profitable audience, it’s probably time to rebrand your business.